How To Conjugate French IR Verbs

 First step:

-Take the French verb that ends in -ir (e.g. faiblir/to dirty).
+Take the French verb that ends in -ir (e.g. faiblir/to weaken).
 Remove the -ir ending from the infinitive form.
 This gives you the essential root we’ll be using to conjugate.
 Do this for all French verbs in this group.
 In this case, the root would be [faibl].

 Second step: